-The Agricultural Operation Practices Act (AOPA) sets out the technical requirements that must be met by confined feeding operations and the regulatory and appeal responsibilities of the NRCB.
+The Agricultural Operation Practices Act (AOPA) sets out the technical requirements that must be met by confined feeding operations, and the regulatory and appeal responsibilities of the NRCB.
 The legislation is the responsibility of Agriculture and Forestry.

-The act delegated responsibility for confined feeding operations to the NRCB on January 1, 2002.
+AOPA delegated responsibility for confined feeding operations to the NRCB on January 1, 2002.
 Before 2002, licensing and compliance monitoring were the responsibility of Alberta’s municipalities.

 Approval officers must also ensure that applications are consistent with regional land use plans approved by cabinet under the Land-use Framework.

 For information or complaints, contact the nearest field office, or after hours, contact the reporting line at 1-866-383-6722 (toll free).